XuVix/WorkerCF/README.md

 # Setup Steps

-To get started, you need to register on Cloudflare.
+1- To get started, you need to register on [Cloudflare](https://www.cloudflare.com/) .

-Find the Worker section on the left sidebar and create a new project.
+2- Find the Worker section on the left sidebar and create a new project.

-Then enter the edit code section and place the codes of the Worker.JS file. and saved.
+3- Then enter the edit code section and place the codes of the Worker.JS file. and saved.

 > [!WARNING]
 > Worker cloudflare has a limit of 100,000 requests per day.